Summary ꙳ Objectives

 "What you do makes a difference, and you have to decide what kind of difference you want to make." ― Jane Goodall

 But what it takes is knowledge, and gaining that knowledge via rigorous methods.
 It then requires transforming our awareness and knowledge into actions.
-We need to get involved in our communities, act locally while thinking globally.
+We need to get involved in our communities and act locally while thinking globally.

 Global Biodiversity Conservation Efforts